Maria de Lourdes Belchior Pontes

-Maria de Lourdes Belchior Pontes • Großes Verdienstkreuz • GCRB • Officier • GCIH • ComSE • GCIP • (9 July 1923 - 4 June 1998), was a Portuguese writer, poet, professor and diplomat who lived in Portugal, Brazil, France, Germany and the United States of America.
+Maria de Lourdes Belchior Pontes • Großes Verdienstkreuz • GCRB • Officier • GCIH • ComSE • GCIP • (9 July 1923 - 4 June 1998), was a Portuguese writer, poet, professor, and diplomat who lived in Portugal, Brazil, France and the United States of America.

 Early life

 Born in Lisbon on the 9th of July 1923, the General Register Office switched the order of her last names, placing the maternal surname Pontes last, but she would become known by her paternal last name Belchior, as she thought it was appropriate.

 Belchior attended the all-girls school, Maria Amália Vaz de Carvalho, where she became known as the “Carolina Micaelis” for her academic capacities.

 In 1946, she graduated in romantic philology with a dissertation entitled “Da Poesia by Frei Agostinho da Cruz - Attempt at Stylistic Analysis.”
 After a short period teaching alongside Portuguese poet Sebastião da Gama in a local school, in 1947 she accepted a position offered by the Faculty of Arts of the University of Lisbon as Second Assistant.